benvanik/node-livestreaming/README.md

 ### Segmenting Transport Streams

 Create a segmenter with the factory method.
-You can optionally pass in an options object that allows you to override the defaults:
+You can optionally pass in an options object that allows you to override the defaults.
+Currently the source must be a file.

-    var segmenter = livestreaming.createSegmenter({
+    var segmenter = livestreaming.createSegmenter('file.ts', {
       // Enable clients to cache the segments
       allowCaching: true,
       // Whether the output is getting streamed or being processed offline